-Let’s be clear – these salted tangerines are not for eating.
+Let’s be clear – preserved lemons and other salted citrus is not for eating out of hand.
 The preserved fruit is incredibly salty and best reserved for cooking.
 But people.
 This is a super easy way to preserve citrus of any kind.
 Salted lemons and salted tangerines will keep for years at room temperature.

 One lesson I learned the hard way: Don’t use one of your nice jars.
 The combination of salt, moisture, and time will cause the lid to rust.
 Opt for a recycled jar that you won’t mind getting rid of once your batch of preserved oranges is used up.

-- Stuff inside a chicken before you bake it.
+- Stuff preserved oranges inside a chicken before you roast it.

-- Use in Moroccan dishes like this tagine or this adaptation.
+- Use in Moroccan dishes like this tagine.

 - Chop finely and add to a pasta dish or couscous.